Benjamin Church (ranger): King William's War

-During King William's War (1688–97), Church led four New England raiding parties into Acadia (which included most of Maine) against the ethnic French Acadians and hostile Native Americans, including the Abenaki.
+During King William's War (1688–1697), Church led four New England raiding parties into Acadia (which included most of Maine) against the ethnic French Acadians and hostile Native Americans, including the Abenaki.
 On the first expedition into Acadia, on September 21, 1689, Major Church (who was promoted to major and given command of the expedition by the Council of War of Plymouth Colony on September 6) and 250 troops defended a group of English settlers in the Deering Oaks at the Battle of Brackett's Wood.
 The British were trying to get established at Falmouth, Maine (present-day Portland, Maine).
 Although 21 of his men were killed, Church was successful and the hostile natives retreated.

 Church returned to Boston, leaving the small group of English settlers unprotected.
-(The following spring, May 1690, over 400 French and native troops under the leadership of Castin returned to Falmouth and massacred all the English settlers in the Battle of Fort Loyal.
+(The following spring, May 1690, over 400 French and native troops under the leadership of Castin returned to Falmouth and massacred all the settlers in the Battle of Fort Loyal.
 When Church returned to the village later that summer, he buried the dead.)

 In Church's second expedition a year later, on September 11, 1690, he commanded 300 men at Casco Bay.
-His mission was to relieve the English Fort Pejpescot (present day Brunswick, Maine), which had been taken by natives.
+His mission was to recapture Fort Pejpescot (present day Brunswick, Maine), which had been taken by natives.
 He went up the Androscoggin River to Fort Pejepscot.
 From there he traveled 40 miles up river to Livermore Falls, Maine, where he attacked an Androscoggin native village.
 Church's men shot three or four native men as they were retreating.
-Church discovered five English captives in the wigwams.
-Church killed and butchered six or seven prisoners, and took nine prisoners.
+Church discovered five English captives in the wigwams and proceeded to killed six or seven prisoners, and took nine prisoners.
 A few days later, in retaliation, the Androscoggin attacked Church at Cape Elizabeth on Purpooduc Point, killing seven of his men and wounding 24 others.
 On September 26, Church returned to Portsmouth, New Hampshire.

 Church's third expedition during the war was in 1692, when he raided the Penobscot territory of (present-day Indian Island, Maine) with 450 men.
 Church and his men went on to raid Taconock (superseded by Winslow, Maine).
 Four years later, Major Church conducted a fourth expedition.
 He carried out the Siege of Fort Nashwaak (1696) (present-day Fredericton, New Brunswick), which was then the capital of Acadia, and the Raid on Chignecto (1696) in Acadia.
 He was described as weighing approximately 250 pounds, but personally led his troops.
 They killed the inhabitants of Chignecto, looting their household goods, burning their houses, and slaughtering the livestock.